frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 The small group which, with Our Lady and the women who receive no special mention in the Gospel, takes charge of burying the Body of Jesus, have little time because of the following day\'s feast.
 That\'s going to begin at the sunset of this particular day.

-The body is washed with special piety.
+The Body is washed with special piety.
 It is embalmed.
 The amount of sweet-smelling herbs which Nicodemus bought is considerable, "about a hundred pounds in weight."
 It is wrapped in a new linen shroud supplied by Joseph (Mark 15:46), and it is laid in a sepulcher hewn out of a rock.

-The sepulcher belonged to Joseph, and we know it had not previously been used (cf. Matt.
+The sepulcher belonged to Joseph, and we know it had not previously been used (*cf*.
+Matt.
 27:60).

 The Body of Christ is laid in the tomb.
 The world was in darkness.
 Mary was the only light still burning on earth.

 We're told in *The Way of the Cross*: "The Mother of Our Lord---my Mother---and the women who have followed the Master from Galilee, after taking careful note of everything, also take their leave.
 Night falls.
 Now it is all over.
 The work of our Redemption has been accomplished.
 We are now children of God, because Jesus has died for us, and his death has ransomed us. *Empti enim estis pretio magno*!
 (1 Cor.
-6:20), you and I have been bought at a great price" (J. Escrivá, *The Way of the Cross*, Fourteenth Station--Jesus is laid in the tomb).
+6:20), you and I have been bought at a great price" (J. Escrivá, *The Way of the Cross*, Fourteenth Station).

 I heard a story many years ago of a man in another country who used to buy supplies for a very big organization, and he had a foreign supplier who offered him a huge bribe, a six-figure sum that was going to go directly into his bank account.